jdittrich/userNeedResearchBook/text/allURBook.md

 into (work) culture.
 As well, using observations will need some time too.
 So if you go beyond a simple interview you should plan 1-2h for one research session.

-Don’t let this estimations fence you in: You will develop some intuition for the flow of the reserach session and how long it should take.
+Don’t let this estimations fence you in: You will develop some intuition for the flow of the research session and how long it should take.

 Keep in mind that the research session should be comfortable for the participant.
 If he/she looks absent, yawns etc. it is probably time to wrap it up.